The U.S. Constitution: A Reader

 In recent decades, the way our government operates has departed from the Constitution.
 Government has become less limited, and our liberties less secure.
 At the same time, true civic education in America—education in the Constitution—has largely died out.
 We at Hillsdale College see it as one of our highest duties to reverse this.

-Also available on Amazon Kindle, Barnes and Noble NOOK, and Google Play/Android and Apple iBookstore!
+The Reader is available on Amazon Kindle, Barnes and Noble NOOK, Google Play/Android, and in the Apple iBookstore.